 υT 2.10x105 cm/s

-The development of these pages on photovoltaic materials’ properties was carried out at the University of Utah primarily by undergraduate students Jeff Provost and Carina Hahn working with Prof. Mike Scarpulla.
+Developed at the University of Utah primarily by undergraduate students Jeff Provost and Carina Hahn working with Prof. Mike Scarpulla.
 Caitlin Arndt, Christian Robert, Katie Furse, Jash Sayani, and Liz Lund also contributed.
 The work was fully supported by the US National Science Foundation under the Materials World Network program award 1008302.
 These pages are a work in progress and we solicit input from knowledgeable parties around the world for more accurate or additional information.
-Contact firstname.lastname@example.org with such suggestions.
-Neither the University of Utah nor the NSF guarantee the accuracy of these values.
+Contact email@example.com with such suggestions.

 - 1. a. b. c. d. e. f. g. h. i. j. k. l. m. n. o. p. , Semiconductors Data Handbook.
 Berlin: Springer, 2004, p.
 691.